NERC-CEH/fdri-ontology/ontology/doc/ogc-sensor-things.md

 ### FeatureOfInterest

 This entity is not mapped to any FDRI class as it is only used in relation to the unmapped Observation class.

+### ValueCode

+This entity is used primarily to represent the value of classification observations in the SensorThings API model.
+As the FDRI mapping does not include observation data, there is no need to map ValueCode.
+However, in principal the obvious type mapping in the model is to `skos:Concept`.

+## Extension Properties

+All of the entity types defined in SensorThings have a property named `properties`.
+The value of this property is defined as "A JSON Object containing user-annotated properties as key-value pairs.".
+This provides an extension point where FDRI-specific properties could be included in the SensorThings API.
+The requirements for these properties will depend on the particular use cases for a SensorThings API over FDRI data, in the absence of specific use cases, it is recommended that the `properties` object should contain a JSON-LD representation of the FDRI resource that is mapped to the SensorThings entity.
+The Location entity might be treated as a special case where only the IRI identifier and geolocation properties of the FDRI resource are included in the properties.

+## Implications for the FDRI model

+### Introduce resource identifiers

+In the SensorThings API, each resource requires an ID property which is used to retrieve the resource from the collection that it is in.
+This ID property could simply tbe the IRI of the mapped resource but this would require escaping when used in the URIs of the SensorThings API and would ake for longer, potentially less readable SensorThings API paths.

+To address this issue, the FDRI data model could be extended to allow a property such as the Dublin Core `dct:identifier` or the SKOS `skos:notation` property to provide a unique identifier string for each resource which could either be derived from the IRI identifier (e.g. by slicing off the common leading part of the IRI identifier, or by hashing the IRI identifier) or could be separately derived or generated (e.g. as UUIDs).

+### Consider adding a Location resource type

+Consider making a resource type equivalent to the SensorThings Location entity type.
+This would involve moving the properties `hasGeometry`, `hasBoundingBox` etc. which are currently defined on classes such as `EnvironmentalMonitoringFacility` and `GeospatialFeatureOfInterest` into a separate class (possibly using the GeoSPARQL `geos:Feature` class), and then having a specific relation such as `fdri:hasLocation` to relate the facility or feature of interest to its location.

+**NOTE** The use of the `geo:Feature` class may be inappropriate for this purpose as its definition overlaps more strongly with the FDRI `GeospatialFeatureOfInterest` than it does with the SensorThings notion of `Location`.